 Studies in Game Sound and Music, Intellect Academic Publishing

-Series Editors: Michiel Kamp, Tim Summers and Mark Sweeney
+Series Editors: Michiel Kamp, Tim Summers, Mark Sweeney and Melanie Fritsch

 This is a series of academic peer-reviewed books to present high-quality research on video game music and sound.

 The series includes both monographs and edited collections.
 It does not seal game audio into a scholarly suburb, but instead seeks to engage game audio practitioners and researchers from a range of disciplines, including anthropology, computer science, media studies, psychology, sociology, sound studies, as well as musicology.